ivanhanigan/random-website/README.md

-random-website
+## random-website

-## Hello world
+There are many templates for jekyll sites (a tool that helps build static HTML page websites from markdown).

-Big tip of the hat to Charlie Park and Karl Broman (especially [https://kbroman.org/simple_site/pages/overview.html](https://kbroman.org/simple_site/pages/overview.html))
+However they are often quite complicated and the techniques for configuring them are esoteric.
+Reading the instructions is kind of hard work even though the jekyll team have put a lot of effort in to some great resources like this site: https://jekyllrb.com/docs/posts/.

-The files are on the gh-pages branch
+So I started this project in an attempt to make it a bit simpler.
+This is as simple as I could make it in the time I had available.

-I hope that my colleagues and students using windows can also use this.
+I hope that my children, colleagues and students can also use this.

-To develop pages locally you need to be able to run
+You can edit the files directly in Github which is quite straightforward (the automatic Actions tool will build the site and display it at https://your-git-name/random-website), but to develop the website locally to test before making it live you need to be able to run:

 ```
 jekyll serve